Click on the links below to download templates for various Bible study methods.

 Praying Scripture: Read through a portion scripture and pray it back to God.
 For example: Read Ps.
 106:1 and pray, “ I praise you name Lord, and give thanks to you, because you are good.
 You love never fails.”
 You can then add to this your own thoughts as they relate to the verse or verses that you prayed to the Lord.
 You could work through a whole Psalm or chapter in this way.
 Some scriptures are easier to do this with than others; plan ahead.

 Watching: Take a mental note of the spiritual warfare going on in your life, your community, and the world.
 Ask the Holy Spirit for guidance on how to pray for those involved.
 Pray for Spiritual and government leadership.

 Intercession: This is a time for praying for your family, friends, local church, city, country, and the world.
 Be specific and pray for people by name.
 Pray for spiritual and practical needs.

 Petitions: A time of praying for yourself: needs, spiritual growth, and a time of communicating dependence God.
 Again, be specific.

 Thanksgiving: Take time to recall what God has done for you in recent days.
 Has he answered prayers?
 Provided in some way?
 Be specific in praying for things he has done for you.

-Worship in Song: Sing song that praise God.
+Worship in Song: Sing songs that praise God.
 The song can be related to your scripture reading or prayer, or not.
 It may be a good thing to begin in song.

 Meditation: This is not the corrupt Eastern form of meditation which empties the mind or focuses on self.
 Meditate on God, on scripture, and on his works.
 Listening: Can be combined with meditation.
 Ask for insight into scripture, spiritual maturity, or guidance on a specific issue.
 Keep a pad and paper nearby in case you need to write anything down.